mendix/docs/content/en/docs/developerportal/deploy/sap-btp/sap-destination-with-rest.md

 The HTTP Headers do the following:

 * Authenticate the app to perform the action via the connectivity service
-* Authenticate the app to the correct SSC Location
+* Authenticate the app to the correct Shared Service Center (SSC) location
 * Authenticate the user to access the endpoint defined by the destination
 * Request to return the data in JSON format